ZenBurrito/Phase-1Project/README.md

 ## Conclusions

-Out analysis on ROI suggests that for a higher return, (1) make a horror film, (2) seek a famous director, (3) and release in July or January.
+Our analysis on ROI suggests that for a higher return, (1) make a horror film, (2) seek a famous director, (3) and release in July or January.
 We find that horror movies are often made on a low budget, yet the gross is relatively high.
 A list of top 20 directors shows some well-known names, which also guarantee higher profit.
 Finally, release data should be adjusted for people’s vacation seasons.